keithrozario/aws_lambda_for_python_developers/docs/01_console.md

 Right now you're probably wondering what the hell happened, and it's easy to lose sight of just how magical this is.

-You've just written and run code on AWS.
+You've just ran your code on AWS.

-Let me say that again, because people lose sight of this fact -- You've just written and run code on AWS.
+Let me say that again, in uppercase for dramatic effect:

+> YOU'VE JUST RUN CODE ON AWS!!!

 If you have previous experience with AWS on something like EC2, you know how hard it is to run code on the cloud.
 You first need to generate a key-pair, use that pair to provision a Virtual Machine(VM), logon to the VM with the private key, load your code onto the VM, and finally run it.

-Don't even get me started on something like Fargate or EKS.
+Don't even get me started on something like Fargate or EKS, where you need to create containers, and upload them to repositories etc.

 It's a lot of work to run code on AWS ....

 Unless you're Lambda.

-With Lambda we don't need Keypairs, Elastic IPs or Dockerfiles.
-You can literally just write code and pass it to AWS to run (as the example demonstrated).
-AWS provide the Python Runtime, and you just bring the code, and together you have a working application on the cloud.
+With Lambda we don't need keypairs, Elastic IPs or Dockerfiles.
+You can literally pass code to AWS for it to run (as the example demonstrated).

 If you haven't had AWS experience before -- congratulations, you're jumping onto the bandwagon at the precise time when it's easiest and most beneficial, and this is why lambda functions are a powerful tool to learn.